 - Place mail on “postal hold” with the Post Office if you are away for an extended amount of time.
 Confirm that mail can only be picked up by you and that identification must be shown at time of pickup.

-- Stop delivery of newspapers, water coolers and any other items that may pile up outside of your house, signaling an easy target.
+- Stop delivery of newspapers and any other items that may pile up outside of your house, signaling an easy target.